JoeQuigley1/PP3-Japan-Quiz/README.md

 ## User Goals
 + To be amused by testing my facts and learn a variety of useful facts about Japan.

+## Audience:
++ - This quiz is intended for anyone who would like to test or broaden their knowledge of Japan.

 ## User stories

 + As a user, I want to see my score and be able to compare it with others